 Enter a world of moody, memorable and, at times, heart-breaking melodies as conductor John Wilson and the RSNO explore Rachmaninov's final piece, his Symphonic Dances.
-Before that, the Orchestra's Principal Clarinet, Timothy Orpen, performs Copland's beguiling Clarinet Concerto and Gershwin throws a party Cuban-style.
+Before that, the Orchestra's Principal Clarinet, Timothy Orpen, performs Copland's beguiling Clarinet Concerto, Gershwin throws a party Cuban-style and the young players of Big Noise Douglas start proceedings with two pieces by Joëlle Broad.